 The CARES Act includes a number of provisions that can help nonprofits.
 This page describes these funding opportunities, especially the Paycheck Protection Program (PPP), and recommends processes and provides financial tools you and your board can use when considering the PPP and other provisions of the CARES Act.

 See also this instructional video on applying for the PPP courtesy of Communities Rise.
+501 Commons is also providing free application assistance and free assistance to help you with applying for forgiveness of a PPP loan.

 Paycheck Protection Program